 I remember I walked one day from the Berlin Mitte until colorful Kreuzberg kiez (neighborhood) – by the water, on a beautiful road, Landwehrkanal, on a warm day that made think of spring that started today, and feeling I am passing from a city to another!
 Maybe that’s why I don’t have this wanderlust feeling or travel blues so strong since living in Berlin.

 Kreuzberg Mix – Parks, Galleries, Markets & Music

-Park Viktoria and Berlinishe Galerie near checkpoint Charlie are two of my favorite sights in Kreuzberg.
-In fact, Kreuzberg can be translated as “cross mountain”, and the little hill can be found in this pretty park and neighborhood Bergmannkiez.
+Park Viktoria and Berlinishe Galerie near Checkpoint Charlie are two favorite and diverse sights in Kreuzberg.
+In fact, Kreuzberg can be translated as “cross mountain”, and the little hill can be found in this pretty park.

-Bonanza Coffee Roasters, hidden in a backyard, 21 gramm (Hermanstrasse 179), and near the canal – Katie’s Blue Cat, Five Elephants and Populus Coffee (at Maybachufer 20) are my favorite in Kreuzberg.
+Kaffekirsche Roastery (Böckhstr 30), and near the canal – Katie’s Blue Cat, Five Elephants and Populus Coffee (at Maybachufer 20) are other favorite cafés in Kreuzberg.
 Admittedly it was also where the staff was the most friendly.
-But coffee is delicious with decent price for the high quality.

 Lastly, at the Landwehrkanal, the most popular bridge to watch the sunset is Admiralbrücke.
 Other two less crowded are Glogauer Brücke and Ohlauer Brücke.